Belleyy/Stash-Renamer-Python/README.md

 $date $title|2016-12-29 Her Fantasy Ball.mp4
 $date $performer - $title [$studio]|2016-12-29 Eva Lovia - Her Fantasy Ball [Sneaky Sex].mp4

+Note:
+- A regex will remove illegal character for Windows.
+- If you path will be more than 240 characters, the script will try to reduce it.
+It will only use Date + Title.
+- If your height of the video is 2160/4320, it will be replace by `4k`/`8k` else it will be `height + p` (240p,720p,1080p...)
+- If the scene contains more than 3 performers, $performer will be replace by nothing.

 ## Function
 | Function        | Description
 | ------------- |-------------